mohammadrezajavid-lab/Question-Game/README.md

 ## 🔌 API Endpoints (Overview)

 The following are some of the key API endpoints.
-(Note: This is inferred, refer to handler route definitions for exact paths and methods).
+(Note: This is based on handler route definitions).

 * `GET /health-check`: Checks application health.
 * **User Management (`/users/`)**
     * `POST /register`: Register a new user.
     * `POST /login`: Log in an existing user.
+Updates user presence.
     * `GET /profile`: Get the current user's profile (requires authentication).
+Updates user presence.
 * **Backoffice (`/backoffice/users/`)**
     * `GET /`: List all users (requires admin authentication and `user-list` permission).
 * **Matchmaking (`/matching-player/`)**
     * `POST /add-to-waiting-list`: Add the authenticated user to a matchmaking waiting list for a category.

----
+Updates user presence.

+[//]: # (---)

 [//]: # ()
 [//]: # (## 🧪 Testing)

 [//]: # ()
-[//]: # (&#40;This section would describe how to run tests.
-Unit test examples are provided in the review; you'd integrate a command like `go test ./...` here.&#41;)
+[//]: # (To run the unit tests included in the project &#40;and any new ones you add&#41;:)

 [//]: # ()
-[//]: # (To run unit tests:)

 [//]: # (```bash)

 [//]: # (go test ./... -v)